-The new primary emblem is inspired by the Kings classic logo from 1985.
+The new Sacramento Kings' primary emblem is inspired by the Cincinnati Royals' classic logo from 1985.
 It is reimagined to reflect the civic and franchise pride that has lasted and grown for a generation.
-Now, with a clean, modern look – a reshaped crown, refined basketball and new typeface that puts Sacramento front and center – the new identity draws from the team’s ambitious beginnings and reminds our region and the world that Sacramento is undergoing a transformation.
+Now, with a clean, modern look – a reshaped crown, refined basketball, and new typeface that puts Sacramento front and center – the new identity draws from the team’s ambitious beginnings and reminds our region and the world that Sacramento is undergoing a transformation.

 2016 - Present